axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 The intended use case is to easily convey external validation failure, e.g. when an application decides the entered date is outside a permissible date range.

+### width

+String-valued `width` allow to override the intrinsic dimensions of the datepicker.

+`auto`: Default.
+Sets the fully width of parent element.
+`90%`: Sets percentage value of width of parent element.
+`300`: Sets px value of width of parent element.
+Note that missing `px` is added to numeric values automatically.

-### width, height
+### height

-String-valued `width, height` allow to override the intrinsic dimensions of the datepicker (default: `auto`).
+String-valued `height` allow to override the intrinsic dimensions of the datepicker.

-For example, setting `width=100%` makes the datepicker assume its parent's width, whereas `height=45` sets the height of the input field to 45px.
+`auto`: Sets the fully height of parent element.
+`90%`: Sets percentage value of height of parent element.
+`300`: Default 40.
+Sets px value of height of parent element.
 Note that missing `px` is added to numeric values automatically.

 ### label